rowanmanning/crossword/content/people/Rowan M.md

       "text": "Complete a puzzle before anyone else (or within 30 minutes of the first person)", "dates": [
         "2021-12-10"
       ]
+    },
+    {
+      "title": "Slow and Steady",
+      "type": "slow-and-steady",
+      "text": "Complete a puzzle after everyone else but with the fastest time", "dates": [
+        "2022-01-15"
+      ]
     }
   ]